mapwatch/mapwatch/README.md

 The live-updating part only works in Chrome.
 Firefox and IE have no way to do this, as far as I can tell.

 I could create a downloadable version where this would be more reliable, but I hope it's not necessary.
+A webpage is safer for you, and easier for me to maintain.

+### How do Zana missions work?

+They're treated as "side areas", like abyssal depths or trials, not a separate map run.
+A map with a Zana mission adds 1, not 2, to your maps-completed-today count.

+Exception: Zana's dailies are a side area of the "Crumbled Laboratory" map.
+Yes, that's not actually a map, kind of awkward.
+I'd like to improve this soon.

+### Does this track the labyrinth or acts 1-10?

+No, [Livesplit](https://github.com/brandondong/POE-LiveSplit-Component)'s already good at those.

 ### The map I just finished isn't included in today's statistics yet.